stackotter/swift-bundler/README.md

   <a href="https://discord.gg/6mUFu3KtAn"><img src="https://img.shields.io/discord/949626773295988746?color=6A7EC2&label=discord&logo=discord&logoColor=ffffff"></a>
 </p>

-A Swift Package Manager wrapper that allows the creation of macOS apps with Swift packages instead of Xcode projects.
-My end goal is to be able to create apps for Windows, Linux and macOS with a single Swift codebase.
+A tool to create macOS apps with Swift packages instead of Xcode projects.
+The end goal is to be able to create apps for all desktop platforms with a single Swift codebase.

 You may also be interested in [SwiftCrossUI](https://github.com/stackotter/swift-cross-ui), a UI framework with a similar goal.

 ## Supporting Swift Bundler ❤️

 If you find Swift Bundler useful, please consider supporting me by [becoming a sponsor](https://github.com/sponsors/stackotter).
-I spend most of my spare time working on open-source projects, and every single sponsorship helps me focus more time on making high quality tools for the community.
+I spend most of my spare time working on open-source projects, and each sponsorship helps me focus more time on making high quality tools for the community.

-## Contributing 🛠

-Contributions of all kinds are very welcome!
-Just make sure to check out [the contributing guidelines](CONTRIBUTING.md) before getting started.
-Read through [the open issues](https://github.com/stackotter/swift-bundler/issues) for contribution ideas.

 ## Documentation 📚